Quick links on this page:

 ‘I’m sorry?’

-I give the man a tired glance.
-His eyes are a piercing grey, the colour of stormy sky.
+‘Kill.’
+The man’s eyes are a piercing grey, the colour of stormy sky.

-‘Mr Kill... okay.
+‘Mr Kill...
+OK.
 Forename?’

 ‘Slash.’